The program will begin June 8 and will conclude July 20, 2014.

 It is not possible to save a partial registration and return to complete it at a later time.

 In order to complete your application you will need the following information:

 - Your GPA

-- Names and Addresses of 2 References (one must be a Jewish professional, the other should be an academic professional)
+- Names, addresses, and email address of 2 References (one must be a Jewish professional, the other should be an academic professional)

 - Your Resume

-1. How have Judaism and social action been important in your life?
+1. How have Judaism and social justice been important in your life?

 2. Explain how your experiences and your understanding of Jewish social justice relate to ONE of these quotes:

 a) If you want to change the world, who do you begin with, yourself or others?
 Aleksandr Solzhenitsyn

 b) Q: When will then be now?
 A: Soon...
 Spaceballs: The Movie